 However large-scale schemes are becoming increasingly popular.
 In the UK communities band together to compost a whole street is worth of waste.
 Even city councils are getting in on the act.

 These larger projects are sometimes called industrial composting

 The difference is is that industrial composting is a lot hotter and can work more quickly.

 If every bit of trash was compostable you could get out of that destructive relationship with your landfill bin.
 Everlasting litter would be a thing of the past.
 Councils could stop paying a fortune to landfill trash.
 Nutrients could be returned to the soil.
-So in addition to food waste we need to be composting other trash.
+So in addition to food waste we need to be composting lots of our other trash INCLUDING……

 Read about OUR DISPOSABLES HERE

 Compostable plastics come in various forms and could replace most non biodegradable plastics.
 You can read all about compostable plastics here